kubernetes/enhancements/keps/sig-scheduling/20180409-scheduling-framework.md

 type PreFilterPlugin interface {
    Plugin
-   PreFilter(PluginContext, *v1.Pod) *Status
+   PreFilter(CycleState, *v1.Pod) *Status
 }

 // ...
 ```

-### PluginContext
+### CycleState

-Most* plugin functions will be called with a `PluginContext` argument.
+Most* plugin functions will be called with a `CycleState` argument.
 A
-`PluginContext` represents the current scheduling context.
+`CycleState` represents the current scheduling context.

-A `PluginContext` will provide APIs for accessing data whose scope is the
+A `CycleState` will provide APIs for accessing data whose scope is the
 current scheduling context.
 Because binding cycles may execute concurrently,
-plugins can use the `PluginContext` to make sure they are handling the right
+plugins can use the `CycleState` to make sure they are handling the right
 request.

-The `PluginContext` also provides an API similar to
+The `CycleState` also provides an API similar to
 [`context.WithValue`](https://godoc.org/context#WithValue) that can be used to
 pass data between plugins at different extension points.
 Multiple plugins can
 share the state or communicate via this mechanism.
 The state is preserved only